Our Services

 Include:

-• What “accepted” means: A clear definition of when work is considered completed and approved
+What “accepted” means Define clearly when work is considered completed and approved.

-• Rejection and re-test process: How the client rejects work and how the vendor resubmits
+Rejection and re-test process How the client rejects work and how the vendor resubmits for re-test.

-• Partial acceptance: Rules for accepting parts of a delivery while fixing remaining issues
+Partial acceptance Rules for accepting parts of a delivery while fixing remaining items.

-• Documentation & handover items: API docs, setup guides, release notes, deployment instructions
+Documentation & handover items Deliverables like API docs, setup guides, release notes, and deployment instructions.

-• Evidence of completion: Required proof like test results, demo recording, UAT report, or tools from contract-making software for sign-off tracking
+Evidence of completion Proof required: test results, demo recording, UAT report, or sign-off tracking via tools.

 Common risk